A Theory of Consciousness from a Materialistic Point of View

 Feelings, past experiences (mental and physical ), sensory input, desires, goals… all of these affect what we perceive as the conscious agent as this mental process does its job of actively determining the optimal action in any given situation.

 Our minds combine, and draw correlations from, the different subconscious functions in an attempt to predict the optimal actions for survival.
 Those correlations are stored in memory, and used in the combining process.
-This evaluation, with persistent perspective in memory and deviation from homeostasis to drive corrective action, is the essence of experience.
+This evaluation, with persistent perspective in memory and deviation from homeostasis (feelings) to drive corrective action, is the essence of experience.
 Take away memory and the predictive function of our mind, and, presumably, experience is lost.
+This is not to say that such a person would have no feelings about a situation they currently experience, just that those feelings would not have a base of comparison with past events and would be would not influence future events.

 Why did consciousness develop in this way?